Linux

 will most likely break hardware acceleration and tonemapping.

-release built specifically for Jellyfin.
+package built specifically for Jellyfin.

 If you run into any dependency errors, run this and it will install them and jellyfin-ffmpeg